The 16 best spot treatments for acne, according to dermatologists | CNN Underscored

 While spot treatments are a great quick fix to treat blemishes (dermatologists say that most are effective within two to three days) they should not be a replacement for a quality acne-fighting routine.
 “One of the biggest mistakes people make is just spot treating and not having a routine to prevent breakouts,” notes Dr. Muneeb Shah, board certified dermatologist and TikTok’s leading dermatology expert with over 17 million followers.
 “I recommend using an acne treatment over the entire face, [and] when breakouts occur, applying a spot treatment to help them clear faster.”

-From overnight drying lotions to on-the-go patches, here we consult dermatologists on the best spot treatments to combat and reduce acne.
+We consulted dermatologists on the best spot treatments to combat and reduce acne, from overnight drying lotions to on-the-go patches.

 Best drying lotions for acne spot treatments